- Benefits of good nutrition during cancer treatment

 - Moisten foods with broth, soup, sauces, gravy, yogurt, or creams.

 - Suck on sugarless candy or chew sugarless gum to stimulate saliva.
-Lemon drops often work well.
+Citrus, cinnamon, and mint flavors often work well.

 - Avoid commercial mouthwashes, alcoholic and acidic drinks, and tobacco.